JinhoKim46/MRCP_DLRecon/README.md

 # Deep Learning-based MRCP Reconstruction

-A Variational Network (VN)-based reconstruction framework for Magnetic Resonance Cholangiopancreatography (MRCP) imaging.
-We train a VN model on the 3T six-fold retrospectively undersampled MRCP as input and 3T two-fold accelerated MRCP as the target.
+Deep Learning-based (DL) reconstruction framework for Magnetic Resonance Cholangiopancreatography (MRCP) imaging.
+We use ResNet-based DL models for supervised (SV) and self-supervised training.
+We train DL models on the 3T six-fold retrospectively undersampled MRCP.
 We evaluate the model for six-fold retrospective and prospective undersampling acquired at 3T and 0.55T.

 ## Features of the Framework